h-greggc/gclaycamp/content/post/2020-08-24-finding-the-decision-objectives/index.md

 Most MCDM scholars and practitioners describe an objectives identification and statement process (Keeney 1992, 2012; Harrison 1999; Saaty and Peniwati 2013); however, the term “objectives” might not be used either explicitly or in a definition.
 For example, Belton and Stewart subsume objectives identification within the process of “problem structuring” (Belton and Stewart 2002).
 Harrison refers to “managerial objectives” implying that objectives are specified in an organizational top-down manner (Harrison 1999).

+Keeney writes from the perspective of decision sciences and decision-making situations ranging from the personal (Hammond, Keeney, and Raiffa 2002) to the organizational and societal (Keeney 1992, 2004).
+Keeney parses objectives into **strategic**, **fundamental** and **means-ends** objectives (Keeney 1992).[^1]

 In general, both individuals and organizations have some notion of **strategic objectives** as guides to the individual’s or organization’s decision making from a very general, high-level perspective.
 For individuals, these might be expressed as “life goals,” while organizations might blend strategic objectives with mission statements.
 In either case, strategic objectives might not even be written individually or organizationally as an objective.
 Even if objectives are formalized, the strategic objective level may be too general to guide decision making in any specific situation.

-Keeney writes from the perspective of decision sciences and decision-making situations ranging from the personal (Hammond, Keeney, and Raiffa 2002) to the organizational and societal (Keeney 1992, 2004).
-Keeney parses objectives into strategic, fundamental and means-ends objectives (Keeney 1992).[^1]

 **Fundamental objectives** are the decision-making goals in a narrower context.
 “A fundamental objective characterizes an essential reason for interest in the decision situation.”
 (Keeney 1992, 34).
 In contrast, Keeney’s **means-ends objectives** state the ways in which the goals might be achieved.
 For example, the fundamental objective of “increase supplier audits by 10%” could have an underlying means-end objectives of “hire more auditing staff” and “contract more third-party auditors.”
 These “actionable” objectives are means to support the ends of increasing audits.